-I am a Visiting Adjunct Fellow in the College of Humanities, Arts and Social Sciences.
+I am a Research Fellow in History in the College of Humanities, Arts and Social Sciences.
 Between 2012 and 2015, I was a Vice-Chancellor's Postdoctoral Research Fellow in the School of International Studies at Flinders.
-I have previously held research positions at the Australian Institute of Criminology and the South Australian Office of Crime Statistics and Research and the Australian Taxation Office.
+I have previously held research positions at the Australian Institute of Criminology, the South Australian Office of Crime Statistics and Research and the Australian Taxation Office.